operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

 #### Story 1

-### Implementation Details/Notes/Constraints [optional]
+### Implementation Details/Notes/Constraints

 Initial PR: https://github.com/operator-framework/operator-sdk/pull/1912

 #### Use of operator-registry

 The SDK's approach to deployment should be as general and reliant on existing mechanisms as possible.
-To that end, [`operator-registry`][operator-registry] should be used since it defines what a bundle contains and how one is structured. `operator-registry` libraries should be used to create and serve bundles, and interact with package manifests.
+To that end, [`operator-registry`][registry] should be used since it defines what a bundle contains and how one is structured. `operator-registry` libraries should be used to create and serve bundles, and interact with package manifests.

 The idea is to create a `Deployment` containing the latest `operator-registry` [image][registry-image] to initialize a bundle database and run a registry server serving that database using binaries contained in the image.
 The `Deployment` will contain volume mounts from a `ConfigMap` containing bundle files and a package manifest for an operator.
 Using manifest data in the `ConfigMap` volume source, the registry initializer can build a local database and serve that database through the `Service`.
 OLM-specific resources created by the SDK or supplied by a user, described below, will establish communication between this registry server and OLM.